noahehall/multicloud/opensource/apache/tinkerpop.md

 ### quick ref

-- tested with tinkergraph and the practical grammer air routes data file
+- tested with tinkergraph and the practical gremlin air routes data file
 - check the TLDR up top
-- keywords: label

 ```ts